Luscious American Buttercream

 Directions

-7. Switch to a paddle attachment and let the mixer run on the stir or low setting for 10-15 minutes.
+Switch to the paddle attachment and let your mixer run on low or stir speed for 10–15 minutes.
+This will remove air bubbles and give you a silky, spreadable texture.

 Recipe Notes